furmangg/automating-azure-analysis-services/README.md

 ### [ADFv2](https://github.com/furmangg/automating-azure-analysis-services/tree/master/ADFv2)

-These ADFv2 samples were published before ADF supported connecting to web activities with the ADF managed service identity (MSI).
-Certainly you can use that instead of clientID/secret.

 #### ResumeAzureAS

 The ADFv2/ResumeAzureAS.json file contains an Azure Data Factory v2 pipeline which is able to resume Azure AS looping until the resume is complete.
 It uses only Web Activities.
 There are no dependencies on .NET custom activities or Azure Logic Apps or SSIS.